 HNS Finder

-Finder overview
+Finder Overview

 The HNS Finder allows you to search (in English only) the list of all HNS as defined by the 2010 HNS Convention.
 It provides information on HNS classification criteria and verifies whether a substance qualifies as contributing cargo.
 Users can also get information on which accounts the contributing substances belong to.